ansible/molecule/docs/examples.rst

 The ``Dockerfile.j2`` template is generated at ``molecule init scenario``-time when ``--driver-name`` is ``docker``.
-The template can be customized as needed to create he desired modifications to the Docker image used in the scenario.
+The template can be customized as needed to create the desired modifications to the Docker image used in the scenario.

 Note: ``platforms[*].pre_build_image`` defaults to ``true`` in each scenario's generated `molecule.yml` file.